zzzprojects/Dapper-Plus/docs2/pages/site/contact-us.md

 - If your question is not suited for the Issue Tracker
 - If your message contains private information

-## I think you forget about my request!
+## I think you forgot about my request!
 What should I do?
 Just contact us back again, and we will make sure we don't miss it again!
 </div>
 </div>